liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

     `parentFolderId` value of `0`.
 Set the name to an arbitrary value like *News*.
 Set the description to something like *Created via JSON WS*.

-3. Click *Invoke* and you'll get a result similar to the following:
+3. Click *Invoke* and you'll get a result like this:

         {
           "companyId": "20202",